-- Maintain the contacts as strictly confidential. - Encourage, assist (as needed) and support the victim in reporting the incident to the police. - Provide appropriate counseling and medical services.
+- Maintain the contacts as confidential to the extent allowed by law. - Encourage, assist (as needed) and support the victim in reporting the incident to the police. - Provide appropriate counseling and medical services.

 The University of Nebraska-Lincoln Police Department will: